sysrobot/Computer-Fundamentals-Writeups/README.md

 ## Documentation
 Each project in this repository follows a structured approach:

-- **Writeups** — Clear breakdown of what was done and why
+- **Writeups:**: Clear breakdown of what was done and why
-- **Screenshots** — Supporting visual proof of progress and results
+- **Screenshots:** Supporting visual proof of progress and results
-- **Process** — Step-by-step execution and methodology
+- **Process:** Step-by-step execution and methodology
-- **Mistakes** — Failures, debugging, and corrections
+- **Mistakes:** Failures, debugging, and corrections
-- **Thought Process** — Deeper reasoning behind decisions and solutions
+- **Thought Process:** Deeper reasoning behind decisions and solutions

 This is not just a collection of completed tasks,
-it is a record of learning, problem-solving, and understanding systems at a low level.
+it is a record of learning, problem-solving, and understanding systems at a lower level, to  ultimately support my desire to understand a system & assist my journey towards ethical hacking.

 ---
 <img width="378" height="500" alt="image" src="https://github.com/user-attachments/assets/eaa8e08a-294f-4f7b-ad79-3eada04ed402" />